stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 ## Using a Local Kubernetes Cluster

-The Helmfile configuration includes a `local` profile, as well as an `aws` profile.
-This enables you to develop with Kubernetes clusters on your laptop or workstation and then reproduce the same configuration on your EKS clusters.
+The project includes separate Helmfile configurations for `local` and `aws`.
+This enables you to develop with Kubernetes clusters on your laptop or workstation and use the same tooling on the EKS clusters.

 There are several ways to run Kubernetes on your desktop systems, including [Minikube](https://minikube.sigs.k8s.io/docs/) and [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Each desktop Kubernetes system will register as a context in your `kubectl` configuration.
 For example, Minikube registers a cluster as `minikube` by default.